 We consider a slew of factors when deciding where to make our products.
 Quality, price, proximity, labor practices, craftsmanship and factory capacity are among them.
 Product sourcing is a complicated topic.
 In this document we provide our views.

 We are faced with every day decisions on how best to make environmental choices.
-Here are some thoughts we have collected over the years covering many different topics.
+Here are some principles that we use to help guide these decisions and move us toward creating no unnecessary harm through our business operations.